pitmanme/system_builder/README.md

 date_dir is a directory name of your choosing, but the date is a logical choice for bookkeeping purposes.
 Example: 2021_01_01

-In version 0.3, system_dir and date_dir and input variables for func in ‘ligand_builder_v*.py’ so make note of them.
+In version 0.3, system_dir and date_dir are input variables for func in ‘ligand_builder_v*.py’ so make note of them.

 --------------------------------------------------------------------------------